Reading Gartner Magic Quadrant for Insight Engines1 to wrap your brain around what’s best in enterprise search?

 An insight engine combines search results into a single index and uses machine learning to suggest queries to users as they type.
 It does not require going back to the source system to provide instant gratification.

-#4: Facets and Filters
+4. Facets And Filters

 Facets and filters may not be as new or shiny as artificial intelligence, but any insight engine should allow searching, sorting, and filtering on categorical data called “facets.”

 Filtering on a facet is how digital workers limit their search to a particular domain (i.e., Human Resources Documents), or a customer searches on a specific product category (i.e., Shoes) or customer support topic (i.e., Coveo Headless Tutorial).

-#5: ‘Know what I mean?’
-NLP and Intent Detection
+5. ‘Know What I Mean?’
+NLP And Intent Detection

 For a person or an insight engine to answer a question, they need to know what the question is and what the person means by the query they type into a box.

 A modern insight engine needs to not only understand the language or just match keywords but understand user intent based on user behavior.

-#6: Automatic Relevance Tuning: ART of Relevance
+6. Automatic Relevance Tuning: Art Of Relevance

-Tuning a query isn’t even a one time fix – the meaning of a search may change over time.
+Tuning a query isn’t even a one-time fix – the meaning of a search may change over time.
 For example, consider a general ecommerce retailer.
 In October 2019, the search query “mask” should return a different result than it did by March 2020 at the onset of the COVID-19 pandemic.

 Modeling, interpreting, and tuning to user behavior must be automatic in the modern world.
 The days of poring over logs and getting user feedback to tune results are over.
 In most cases, it would take too many users looking at too much data on too massive of a scale to make this possible.
-An insight engine should see this behavior and modify itself.
+An insight engine should see this behavior and adjust itself.

-Learn more about Automatic Relevance Tuning (ART)>>
+Learn more about Automatic Relevance Tuning (ART).

 Moreover, even the best AI algorithm requires a lot of big data before it learns.
-Sometimes you just need a simple rule to tell the insight engine, “when they say ‘HIPPA’ or ‘HIPPO,’ they mean ‘HIPAA.’”
+Sometimes you only need a simple rule to tell the insight engine, “when they say ‘HIPPA’ or ‘HIPPO,’ they mean ‘HIPAA.’”
 Rules have a lot of usages beyond spelling.

 Sometimes you want a higher margin product or this year’s new employee benefits manual near the top even though something else had more clicks.

-#8: Question Answering and Chatbots
+8. Question Answering And Chatbots